stoeps13/connections-doc/source/admin/admin/t_admin_managing_thumbnails_and_videos.md

     </preview>
     ```

+    !!! note
-    **Note:** The supported file formats are listed in this file and appear to be editable; however any changes to the formats specified here will be ignored and the standard set of formats will still be supported.
+    The supported file formats are listed in this file and appear to be editable; however any changes to the formats specified here will be ignored and the standard set of formats will still be supported.

 5. Be sure to save your changes.